xd2287/transformers/docs/source/en/model_doc/deberta.md

 This model was contributed by [DeBERTa](https://huggingface.co/DeBERTa).
 This model TF 2.0 implementation was contributed by [kamalkraj](https://huggingface.co/kamalkraj) .
 The original code can be found [here](https://github.com/microsoft/DeBERTa).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [deberta](https://huggingface.co/models?other=deberta)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with DeBERTa.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.